 The number of patch recipients has been growing since the launch of the program; we hope that many of you will take on this 5 summit/16 trail challenge!

 A Quest is an activity where participants follow a rhyming trail of clues and a curious map to find a hidden box.
 This quest explores the remnants of a 19th-century farming settlement in what was also called “Ossipee Glen” located on the Ossipee plateau overlooking Lake Winnipesaukee at the Castle in the Clouds Conservation Area.

-This Quest is a moderate hike of about 1.5 miles with slight uphill sections; it generally takes between 60-90 minutes and is best for suited for individuals ages 10 and above although younger Questers accompanied by an adult may also enjoy it.
+This Quest is a moderate hike of about 1.5 miles with slight uphill sections.
+The Quest generally takes between 60-90 minutes and is best for suited for individuals ages 10 and above, although younger Questers accompanied by an adult may also enjoy it.

 Download the Lee Settlement Quest here.
 Have fun and good luck!